 - March 27, 2017

-Will I be practicing as an employee (W-2) or independent contractor (1099)?
+1. Will I be practicing as an employee (W-2) or independent contractor (1099)?

 Practicing as an independent contractor offers distinct advantages for anesthesiologists in terms of flexibility, retirement planning and tax savings.
 With increased control over earnings, physicians practicing as independent contractors can choose only the benefits they want and need.
 They are also able to purchase these benefits with pre-tax dollars.
-Learn more about the benefits of IC status here.
+Learn more about the benefits of independent contractor status here.

-How many surgical cases are performed each year, and what is the case mix?
+2. How many surgical cases are performed each year, and what is the case mix?

 - Chronic pain management

 - Critical care medicine

 - Acute pain management

 Find out more about our current opportunities and case types for each practice here.

 3. Are there opportunities to advance into a clinical leadership role (if desired)?